University District (Spokane, Washington): Areas

 The University District spans across parts of four Spokane neighborhoods Riverside, East Central, Logan, and Emerson/Garfield and comprises three main areas.

 Gonzaga University

 The northern portion of the University District is home to Gonzaga University.
-Gonzaga is a private, Jesuit institution with a 152 acre campus and 7,295 students (4,852 underclassmen) as of 2021.
-Gonzaga offers 16 undergraduate degrees across 49 majors, 24 master’s degrees and 5 doctoral degrees.
+Gonzaga is a private, Jesuit institution with a 152-acre campus and 7,295 students (4,852 underclassmen) as of 2021.
+Gonzaga offers 16 undergraduate degrees across 49 majors, 24 master's degrees and 5 doctoral degrees.
 Its athletic teams compete at the NCAA Division I level in the West Coast Conference.
 The Desmet Avenue Warehouse Historic District, a U.S. historic district listed on the National Register of Historic Places, is located on the western edge of Gonzaga's campus.

+University of Washington School of Medicine has a branch with Gonzaga just south of the main campus in the University District.

 WSU Health Sciences Spokane campus, formerly Riverpoint Campus

 The middle portions of the University District are home to Washington State University Spokane, Eastern Washington University Spokane, and various other academic institutions.
 The campus was originally established in 1990 as the Riverpoint Higher Education Park, later renamed the Riverpoint Campus.